Axiomatic (short story collection): The Jewel

 Two stories, "Learning to Be Me" and "Closer", involve a different kind of neural implant called a "jewel"—a small computer inserted into the brain at birth that monitors its activity in order to learn how to mimic its behavior.
 By the time one reaches adulthood, the jewel's simulation is a near-perfect predictor of the brain's activity, and the jewel is given control of the person's body while the redundant brain is discarded.
 In this way, people with the jewel can eliminate the cognitive decline associated with aging by implementing their minds on a machine.
 Also, by transplanting the jewels into cloned bodies genetically altered to develop without brains, they can live youthfully forever.

 "Learning to Be Me" explores the consequences of a man's jewel failing to synchronize with his brain, while in "Closer" a couple arranges to have the internal states of their jewels gradually made more similar so they can temporarily become a single person.

 Minds uploaded to computers

 Minds are transferred to computers in a different style in "A Kidnapping".
 People wishing to upload themselves into computer simulations to avoid death are periodically scanned so that a recent copy of the individual can be simulated in the event of death.
 Due to limited computing resources, however, uploaded people are simulated slower than their physical counterparts, making communication between them difficult.

 This system of uploading minds features prominently in Greg Egan's novel Permutation City.

-Other stories in Axiomatic
+Contents

+The collection consists of 18 stories from a number of sources: